Welcome Project Inspire Soccer Teams!

 Inspire League will be conducted under a single mixed-gender category with the following three conditions for players:

-1. Players must provide documentation showing Intellectual Disability or Down Syndrome (By applying for eligibility through Athletes Without Limits; see criteria and FAQ below)
+1. Players must provide documentation showing Intellectual Disability, Down Syndrome or Autism (By applying for eligibility through Athletes Without Limits; see criteria and FAQ below)

 2. Players must have turned sixteen (16) years old on or before the date the call is issued for the phase in which they are to participate.